stebirl/My-Python-Portfolio/README.md

 # My-Python-Portfolio
+- work in progress -
-This Respoditory contains snippets from my Python skills
+This Respoditory will contain snippets from my Python skills in future